Products & Practices

 Each garment is designed to make changing and dressing times easy.
 Elasticated waists are used so when you are doing nappy changing, potty training or at the stage of your small dressing themselves, the item in question can easily be removed and replaced.
 Also by using elasticated waists mean the garment sits comfortably on your child and doesn't restrict their bodies when growing.
 The elastic softly stretches as your child grows so you get more longevity out of each garment.

-Linen is known as the world’s strongest natural fiber and is far more durable than cotton.
+Linen and Cotton are known to be strong fibers.
+And they both have amazing properties that ticked a lot of boxes for my Brand.
 The strength of the fiber directly contributes to the strength of the fabric the garment is made of.
-Thus, linen clothing is very long-lasting.
+Thus, making the items long-lasting.
 Cotton garments can last you a while but a linen garment will go way beyond that if looked after correctly.
-With each wash linen becomes softer, making it lovely against your smalls skin.
+So combined they make a great base cloth.
+With each wash the fabric becomes softer, making it lovely against your smalls skin.

 I searched tirelessly to find a UK printers that share the same thoughts on been as sustainable and Eco friendly as possible.
 No manufacturing process is without impact on the environment however Digital Textile Printing is certainly one of the friendlier in today's UK textile industry.